Parasgupta44/NSFW_Detector/README.md

 ## Pre-trained Models

-The Following models were used for training the dataset.
+The Following models were used for extracting features (transfer learning).
 Also, image size was altered to check the dependencies.
 - [VGG16](https://arxiv.org/abs/1409.1556)
 - [InceptionV3](https://arxiv.org/abs/1512.00567)